Michigan Last Will and Testament

 What is a Will

 A will, or last will and testament, is a legal document that allows a person, referred to as the testator, to make decisions on how his or her assets will be distributed and managed following their death.
+There are many formalities for the proper execution of a will in Michigan.
 A last will and testament is ordinarily administered through probate court.
 A will works much different than a living trust.
 Our attorney can help explain the differences between wills and trusts.

 Setting up a Will